higirobruce/documentation-nextjs/content/software-engineering/software-technical-documentation.md

 Software technical documentation is a comprehensive set of documents that provide detailed information about a software product or system.

----

 ## Introduction

 Software technical documentation is a comprehensive set of documents that provide detailed information about a software product or system.
 Different types of documents are created throughout the software development lifecycle.
 Documentation is important as it serves as a reference for developers, users and other stakeholders involved in the software development process.
 Documentation exists to explain product functionality, unify project-related information, and ensure common understanding between the different stakeholders in a software project.

----

-## Scope and Objectives
+## Scopes and objectives
-These guidelines detail the technical documentation that should be produced during the software development lifecycle and are applicable to all government institutions in Rwanda.

 The main objectives of having comprehensive technical software documentation are:

-- **Facilitates common understanding**: Documentation provides comprehensive information about the software's functionality, design & architecture, maintenance and usage.
+- **Facilitating common understanding:** Documentation provides comprehensive information about the software's functionality, design & architecture, maintenance and usage.
+It helps different stakeholders such as users, business analysts, developers, users, and other stakeholders to have a common understanding of the software development process.

-- **Supports development**: Helps developers understand user requirements, design decisions, coding standards, and implementation details.
+- **Supports development:** Technical documentation serves as a guide for developers during the software development process.
+It provides information on user requirements, design decisions, coding standards, and implementation details which are crucial for maintaining consistency and quality across the codebase.

-- **Aids maintenance and updates**: Facilitates troubleshooting, bug fixing and adding new features by providing information on the software's design.
+- **Aids in maintenance and updates:** Detailed technical documentation facilitates effective maintenance as it outlines existing features, code structure and configurations.
+It facilitates troubleshooting, bug fixing and adding new features by providing information on the software's design and architecture.

-- **Enhances collaboration**: Serves as a common reference point for team members.
-- **Onboarding new team members**: Provides background information to help new members contribute quickly.
+- **Enhances collaboration:** Documentation plays a crucial role in providing evidence of compliance with policies, regulations and guidelines, taking into consideration the implementation and maintenance of software.
+It can include evidence documentation covering standards and procedures.

+- **Onboarding new team members:** Technical documentation is invaluable for onboarding new team members.
+It provides the essential information on the project about information and resources to quickly get up to speed with the project, which can reduce the learning curve.

-- **Supports user training and adoption**: Clear user manuals, tutorials, and guides help end-users.
+- **Supports user training and adoption:** For end users, documentation helps them learn how to use the software effectively, leading to better adoption and satisfaction.

-- **Reduces support burden**: Troubleshooting guides and FAQs lower support workload.
+- **Reduces support burden:** Well-documented software reduces the need for extensive customer support by enabling users to troubleshoot issues independently.
+Detailed troubleshooting guides and FAQs can address commonly encountered problems.

-- **Ensures compliance and accountability**: Provides evidence of compliance with policies, regulations, and standards.
+- **Ensures compliance and accountability:** Documentation plays a crucial role in providing evidence of compliance with policies, regulations and guidelines, taking into consideration the implementation and maintenance of software.
+It can include evidence of compliance with quality assurance, implementing security measures, testing and validation processes, among others.

 ---

 ## Process Documentation

 Process documentation describes the course of the software project, from creation to the end of software maintenance.
-It serves as an authoritative guide in the development of the system and ensures that internal knowledge is retained.
+It serves as an authoritative guide to the development of the system and ensures that internal knowledge is retained.
+The goal of process documentation is to structure and organize the software development efforts better, making them easier to understand and execute.
+It helps to make the project more transparent and reduce the workroom due effort.
+Click to view the details of the types of process documentation.

 ### Progress Reports (Mandatory)

-A project status or progress report describes the progress of a project within a specific period and compares it against the project plan.
-It includes:
+A project status or progress report is a document that describes the progress of a project within a specific period and compared against the project plan.
+Project managers use status reports to keep stakeholders informed of progress and monitor costs, risks, time and work.

-- The work that’s been completed
+- The work that's been completed
-- The plan for what will follow
-- A summary of the project budget and schedule
+- The summary of the project budget and schedule
 - A list of action items
-- Issues and risks, with mitigation actions
+- Any issues and risks, and what's being done about them

-Frequency may vary, but typically **weekly** and **monthly** reports are submitted.
+Frequency may vary, but for most projects weekly and monthly progress reports are submitted to different stakeholders.
+Progress reports can be documented and tracked using a suitable tool.

 ---